nucleuscloud/neosync/docs/docs/connections/postgres.md

 Once you've configured your connection either using the connection parameters or using the connection url, click on **Test Connection** in order to test the connectivity to your connection.

-When you click **Test Connection** we attempt to connect the database and query the `information_schema` in order to retrieve the schemas and tables that the configured role has access to.
+When you click **Test Connection**, the following tasks are done:

+1. Neosync attempts to simply connect and ping the database to ensure a valid connection
+2. Neosync queries the `information_schema` to return a view of what the configured role is able to access.

 You should validate that Neosync can see all of the schemas and tables that you'd like to work with.
 Otherwise, you may have to update your permissions or use a different role.

 Based on the connection type (source or destination) - you may see varying values here.
-Consult the permissions section above for more information on what you should expect to see based on how you've configured your role.
+Consult the permissions section above for more information on what you should expect to see based on how the role has been configured.

 **Please note that this is not fully encompassing and only checks permissions directly on tables themselves.
 This does not currently include functions, sequences, etc.**